Anil Kapoor: 2010–present

+Other work

 Producing

 In 2002, Kapoor produced his first film, the comedy Badhaai Ho Badhaai, in which he also starred.
 It was followed by My Wife's Murder (2005), and Gandhi, My Father (2007).
-Gandhi, My Father focuses on the relationship between Mahatma Gandhi and his son Harilal Gandhi and was awarded the National Film Award – Special Jury Award / Special Mention.
-He produced the movie Shortkut: The Con Is On starring Akshaye Khanna and Arshad Warsi.
-In 2010, he produced Aisha (2010 film), starring his daughter Sonam Kapoor and Abhay Deol.
+Gandhi, My Father focuses on the relationship between Mahatma Gandhi and his son Harilal Gandhi and was awarded the National Film Award – Special Jury Award.
+He produced the film Shortkut: The Con Is On starring Akshaye Khanna and Arshad Warsi.
+In 2010, he produced Aisha (2010), starring his daughter Sonam Kapoor and Abhay Deol.
 The film performed moderately at the box-office, grossing Rs.
 155 million in its theatrical run.

-He has acquired the remake rights for the American TV success, 24, reportedly for an amount of INR 1 billion.
+He has acquired the remake rights for the American TV series, 24, reportedly for an amount of INR 1 billion.
 It took him about 1.5 years to license the rights to create an Indian rendition of the popular TV show.
 Kapoor will be stepping into the protagonist's (Jack Bauer) role as well.
 Kapoor played the role of President Hassan in the 8th season of the original series aired on Fox Network.
+Kapoor co-produced the female sex comedy Thank You for Coming (2023).